rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 in their free time.
 This means that they can take some time to respond and review your PR.
 It also means that reviewers can miss some PRs that are assigned to them.

-To try to move PRs forward, the Triage WG regularely goes through all PRs that are waiting for review and haven't been discussed for at least a week.
+To try to move PRs forward, the Triage WG regularly goes through all PRs that are waiting for review and haven't been discussed for at least a week.
 If you don't get a review within around 10 days, feel free to ask the Triage WG on Zulip ([#t-release/triage]).
 They have knowledge of when to ping, who might be